Horse64/old-core.horse64.org/docs/Misc Tooling/horsevm.md

 - Footnote [1]: strings are always reference counted, hence will not pile up work for the garbage collector later.
-However, reference counting itself also isn't necessarily cheap.
+However, reference counting itself also isn't necessarily cheap, and they will increase the graph of discoverable elements.

 ### Garbage Collection Implementation